 - Developing Business-centric IT Services: IT Service Management enables organizations to transform overall operations by leveraging the benefits of advanced technology-backed solutions.
 Digital transformation will require that technologies should not be only efficient, but also business-focused.

-Getting an understanding of the delivery of IT services and how users are interacting with the technology can help businesses map as well as correlate the ITSM strategies and business outcomes.
+Getting an understanding of the delivery of IT services and how users are interacting with the technology can help businesses map as well as correlate ITSM strategies and business outcomes.
 For instance, the adoption of a unified process for tracking and analyzing IT incidents and configuration updates can help you in understanding how IT infrastructure changes will influence the availability of IT services and ultimately, business productivity.

-- Using Hyperautomation: Hyper-automation can be regard as a famous ITSM trend that is responsible for combining a wider range of intelligence and automation capabilities to execute tasks that would otherwise need human intervention.
+- Using Hyperautomation: Hyper-automation can be regarded as a famous ITSM trend that is responsible for combining a wider range of intelligence and automation capabilities to execute tasks that would otherwise need human intervention.
 Sophisticated and advanced technology solutions will help in the creation of a ‘digital twin’ of the entire ITSM organization that is responsible for core ITSM tasks, including:

 - Service discovery

-Service Management is All About Delivering Value to customers.
+Service Management is All About Delivering Value to Customers.
 As service management tends to be a highly encompassing as well as an important domain of any IT business or organization, there are several best practices that would work best for your organization.
 IT executives, business leaders, and other responsible agents should aim at delivering positive business impact to ensure rapid ITSM technology investments.